OS2mo/os2mo/docs/src/tech-docs/iam/adfs-rbac-setup.md

 OS2mo currently supports two roles, each of which require membership of a group.

 * `admin` - which gives read/write permissions to everything within OS2mo.
+* `reader` - which gives read permissions to everything within OS2mo.
 * `owner` - which gives read/write permissions to everything for which your user is the owner.

 Each of these roles should correspond to membership of a group in AD.